TheOdinProject/curriculum/rails/active_record_queries.md

 See the Additional Resources section for links to some posts that dig a bit deeper into the use cases for these two.

 How much do you need to understand or care about scopes?
-In the early going, you probably won't run into them or see the use.
+In the early going, you probably won't run into them or see why to use them.
 Keep them in the back of your mind for when you start working on some slightly more complicated projects that might need them.

 ## Bare-Metal SQL

 Sometimes, you just can't get ActiveRecord to do what you want it to.
 In that case, it gives you an interface to the bare metal SQL so you can just type in your query as desired.
 This should really be a last resort -- it's basically hard-coding your application code.
 Use the `#find_by_sql` method for this.

-Perhaps more useful is the `#pluck` method, which is covered in the same chapter of the Rails Guide.  `#pluck` lets you skip several steps in the process of pulling up a bunch of records, storing them in memory, then grabbing a specific column and placing it into an array.  `#pluck` just gives you the resulting array right away:

-    User.pluck(:name)
-    # => ["Foo", "Bar", "Baz", "Jimmy-Bob"]

-This is another way to help speed up your application if you've found pain points.
-Start by getting rid of N+1 queries, though.

 ## Your Assignment